Stick together

 To help Los Angeles cyclists commute with confidence, Fabian Wagmister, founder of the group Civic Bicycle Commuting (CiBiC), is creating opportunities for “carpooling, but on bikes.”
 Essentially, this means cycling together in small, tight groups of 10 or 12 — taking up about as much space as a car — and riding right down the middle of a traffic lane.
 These “pods” of riders coordinate with each other via an app that CiBiC has developed.
 Participants enter their location, their destination and their arrival time, and the app groups them together for a collective commute.

-Sign up for the Reasons to be Cheerful newsletter.The pilot program, funded with a $1 million grant, launches October 1 and will focus mainly on riders in lower-income communities of color.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.The pilot program, funded with a $1 million grant, launches October 1 and will focus mainly on riders in lower-income communities of color.
 “So many people say they would like to commute by bike, but are afraid to do so,” says Wagmister.
 “And so we started thinking, how can we make it safer?”

 Read more at Bloomberg CityLab